TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/05_lesson/lesson.md

     		* If you find yourself creating many classes with similar methods, use inheritance!
     		* Figure out the actual structure without writing code and use that to create your classes
     3. **Project Overview**
-    	* Pokemon project spec
+    	* Go over the Pokemon project spec
     	* Review the major aspects and requirements of the game
     4. **Project Planning**
     	* Have students write down the classes and methods they need to create
-    	* Have them outline what they will do each day
+    	* Students should then outline what they will do each day in order to complete the project on time
 2. **Days 2-7**
 	1. ** Planning/Questions **
-		* Have students write down what they want to do that day and any questions they have from yesterday
+		* Have students review and update what they want to accomplish that day and any questions they have from the previous day.
 	2. **Review**
 		* if necessary, review any concepts or struggles the class was having
 	3. **Project Work**